See KUB 5.11 rev. IV 21; KUB 49.94 rev. III 12′, 21´.

 |

-According to Sakuma Y. 2009b, II, 464, this is the oracular response (Thus (says) …: it was confirmed), but the formula is not standard, lacking the =wa(r) particle.
+Following Sakuma Y. 2009b, II, 464, this is the oracular response (“Thus (says) …: it was confirmed”).
+The formula lacks the expected =wa(r) particle (direct speech).
 For a more detailed discussion on this passage, see Introductio.

 Compare the passage in KUB 26.1 IV 46-48, discussed in CHD P, 271.
 For the negative meaning of the expression ‘to turn up the mantel’ in Hittite, see CHD Š, 362 j; Melchert H.C.
 1983b.